Foundations of geometric approximate group theory: Coarse ends of metric spaces

 The proof is based on the following observation, which is similar to \cite[Prop.
 6.31]{AlvarezCandel}: \begin{lemma} Let $(X,d)$ be a proper metric space.
 Assume that there exists $c_0 \geq 0$ such that for all $c>c_0$, there exists $n_0(c) \in \bN$ such that for all $n \geq n_0$ there exists some $m = m(c,n) \in \bN$ such that every coarse $c$-connected component of $X \setminus \overline{B}_n$ is contained in a unique connected component of $X \setminus \overline{B}_m$ and such that $\lim_{n \to \infty} m(c, n) = \infty$ for every $n \in \bN$.
 Then $c_{\infty, \infty}: \cE(X) \to \cE_\infty(X)$ is a homeomorphism. \end{lemma} \begin{proof} The condition ensures (for sufficiently large $n$ and $c$) the existence of maps $\mu_{n,c}: \cU_{c,\overline{B}_n} \to \cU_{\overline{B}_{m(c,n)}}$, which induce maps $\mu_{\infty, c}: \cE_c(X) \to \cE(X)$ and hence a map $\mu_{\infty, \infty}: \cE_\infty(X) \to\cE(X)$, which can be shown to be inverse to the comparison map, as in the proof of \cite[Prop.
 6.31]{AlvarezCandel}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{EndsCoarse}] We show that Lemma \ref{ComparisonIso} applies with $c_0 := 0$, $n_0(c) := 5c$ and $m(c,n) := n - 2c$.
+\begin{proof}[Proof of Proposition \ref{EndsCoarse}] We show that Lemma \ref{ComparisonIso} applies with $c_0 \coloneqq 0$, $n_0(c) \coloneqq 5c$ and $m(c,n) \coloneqq n - 2c$.
 Indeed, let $c$ and $n$ be chosen accordingly and let $U$ be a coarse $c$-connected component of $X \setminus \overline{B}_n$.
 Let $x,y \in U$ be two points of distance $\leq c$ and let $\gamma$ be a geodesic segment in $X$ which connects $x$ and $y$.
-Since the endpoints of $\gamma$ lie outside $\overline{B}_n$ and $\gamma$ has length $c$ we have $\gamma \subset X \setminus \overline{B}_m$, where $m := n-2c$.
+Since the endpoints of $\gamma$ lie outside $\overline{B}_n$ and $\gamma$ has length $c$ we have $\gamma \subset X \setminus \overline{B}_m$, where $m \coloneqq n-2c$.
 We deduce that $x$ and $y$ lie in the same connected component of $X \setminus \overline{B}_m$.
 Consequently, $U$ is contained in a single connected component of $X \setminus \overline{B}_m$, and the proposition follows. \end{proof}

-It is well-known that if $X$ is a Cayley graph of a finitely-generated group, then the set of ends of $X$ (which coincides with the set of coarse ends by Proposition \ref{EndsCoarse}) is homeomorphic to a Cantor space as soon as it contains at least three points.
+It is well-known that if $X$ is a Cayley graph of a finitely-generated group, then the space of ends of $X$ with the topology defined in Construction \ref{Ends} (which coincides with the space of coarse ends by Proposition \ref{EndsCoarse}) is homeomorphic to a Cantor space as soon as it contains at least three points.
 It is an interesting question in which generality this result holds.
-The following general criterion was established by \`Alvarez and Candel \cite[Thm.\ 6.39]{AlvarezCandel}: \begin{theorem}[\'Alvarez-Candel criterion] If $X$ is a quasi-cobounded large-scale geodesic metric space of coarse bounded geometry, then either $|\cE_\infty(X)| \leq 2$ or $\cE_\infty(X)$ is homeomorphic to a Cantor space. \end{theorem} Combining Proposition \ref{EndsCoarse} and Theorem \ref{ACCriterion} we obtain: \begin{corollary} If $X$ is a quasi-cobounded proper geodesic metric space of coarse bounded geometry, then either $|\cE(X)| \leq 2$ or $\cE(X)$ is a Cantor space. \end{corollary}
+The following general criterion was established by \'Alvarez L\'opez and Candel \cite[Thm.\ 6.39]{AlvarezCandel}; see Definition \ref{def: quasi cobounded} for the notion of a quasi-cobounded space. \begin{theorem}[\'Alvarez L\'opez--Candel criterion] If $X$ is a quasi-cobounded large-scale geodesic metric space of coarse bounded geometry, then either $|\cE_\infty(X)| \leq 2$ or $\cE_\infty(X)$ is homeomorphic to a Cantor set. \end{theorem} Combining Proposition \ref{EndsCoarse} and Theorem \ref{ACCriterion} we obtain: \begin{corollary} If $X$ is a quasi-cobounded proper geodesic metric space of coarse bounded geometry, then either $|\cE(X)| \leq 2$ or $\cE(X)$ is homeomorphic to a Cantor set. \end{corollary}